-1.1 Reach is committed to encouraging equality, diversity and inclusion and eliminating unlawful discrimination.
-The aim is for Reach Charity to be truly representative of all sections of society and our volunteers and employees to feel respected and able to give their best.
-The Charity, in providing support for families with children with upper limb difference, is also committed against unlawful discrimination of young persons or the public.
+1.1 Reach Charity ('Reach') provides support to families with children with upper limb difference and to individuals with upper limb difference and is committed to encouraging equity, diversity and inclusion and eliminating unlawful discrimination.
+The aim is for Reach to be truly representative of all sections of society and our members, volunteers and employees to feel respected and able to give their best.